karenpommeroy/yt-grabber/README.md

 To execute unit tests run `npm test` or `yarn test` command (unit tests are also run when packaging the applciation).

 To execute end2end tests run `npm playwright test` or `yarn playwright test` command.

+## Debugging

+Logs are written to `init.log` and `application.log` files.
+By default only errors are logged.
+To get more detailed logs run the application with `--debug-mode` arguments.

 ## License